GieMik8/guardian/README.md

 # Serve already built project

-Ready project is already built and ready to preview in `"/build"` folder.
+Project is already built and ready to preview in `"/build"` folder.

 To Serve this folder: